A drink to take the edge off. A way to unwind after a long day. Relaxing with friends over a bottle of wine.

 The take home?
 If you suffer from panic attacks, it may be tempting to “relax” with a few drinks, but alcohol is not your friend.

-Alcohol Addiction Treatment at The Raleigh House
+Treatment for Dual Diagnosis Disorders at The Raleigh House

 At The Raleigh House in Denver, Colorado, we understand that it’s not good enough to just treat the addiction.
 Instead, we work with each of our residents on an individual basis to see if they might be struggling with a co-occurring addiction such as anxiety or depression.